Expander estimates for cubes: Endgame

 The integer $b'' r' d^{\prime 3} - b' r'' d^{\prime\prime 3}$ contains the factor $(b',d'^3)(b'',d''^3)$, and this factor is at least as large as $A^2$.
 It follows that

 This bound also holds when $\nu = 1$.

 It is easy to modify the preceding argument when $B \geq 1$.
-The $\nu \geq 2$ values of $b_d/(r_d d^3)$ then lie in an interval of length $4B P^{-5/2}$ according to the upper bound in \eqref{82a}, and then the argument runs as before, and yields the estimate \be{85}\nu \ll 1 + (1 + B) R^2 D^6 A^{-2} P^{-5/2}. \ee In this form, the bound is valid for all admissible $B$.
+The $\nu \geq 2$ values of $b_d/(r_d d^3)$ then lie in an interval of length $4B P^{-5/2}$ according to the upper bound in \eqref{82a}, and then the argument runs as before, and yields the estimate